cocos/cocos-docs/en/cocos-service/hms-analytics.md

 `setUserId(userId: string): void`

-When the API is called, a new session is generated if the old value of **id** is not empty and is different from the new value.
-If you do not want to use **id** to identify a user (for example, when a user signs out), you must set id to `null`.
+When the API is called, a new session is generated if the old value of **userId* is not empty and is different from the new value.
+If you do not want to use **userId** to identify a user (for example, when a user signs out), you must set id to `null`.

-**id** is used by Analytics Kit to associate user data.
-The use of **id** must comply with related privacy regulations.
+The **userId** is used by Analytics Kit to associate user data.
+The use of **userId** must comply with related privacy regulations.
 You need to declare the use of such information in the privacy statement of your app.

 **Parameter Description**：